Harshitha-guda/sustainable-diet-optimization/README.md

 ## 📊 Sample Output

-* Optimized meal plan based on constraints
+* Optimized meal plan based on user constraints
 * Total carbon footprint and energy values
-* Multiple visualizations saved in `outputs/` folder
+* Visualizations saved in `outputs/` folder

 ---

 ## ⚠️ Note

-* User inputs are currently **hardcoded** for demonstration purposes
+* User inputs are currently **hardcoded for demonstration purposes**
 * Can be extended to:

   * CLI input